arpitjain099/phoenix/charts/main/README.md

 ## CORS

-Their are a number of complexties with CORS.
+Their are a number of complexities with CORS.
 In that for the console to work the CORS for the ingress (oauth and general) and the API need to be set up so that the site URL that the console is served from is an allowed origin for the ingress and the API.
+Be careful to use the correct schema (http|https).
 See [./values.yaml](./values.yaml) for the options.